 Submitted by Michael Gourlie, Executive Director/Archives Advisor

-- presenting ASA's Archives Education Institute
+- presenting workshops on grants and basic archival education, including the ASA's Archives Education Institute

 - attending ASA Board meetings